Arthur Griffiths (businessman): Canuck Place

 In 1991 Griffiths was the owner of the Vancouver Canucks and controlled its community service arm, the Canuck Foundation.
 In that year he met Brenda Eng and George Jarvis, who had the idea and passion to create a children's hospice in the lower mainland.
-With the support of the Canuck Foundation, and other prominent organizations, Canuck Place opened its doors in 1995.
+With the support of the Canuck Foundation, and other prominent organizations, Canuck Place opened its doors in 1995 in Glen Brae, a historic mansion that previously served as the Imperial Palace of the Kanadian Knights of the Ku Klux Klan.